 Common Equity Tier 1 ratio ("CET 1 ratio") by year end 2024 is expected to remain essentially flat compared to 2023.
-Deutsche Bank has received the majority of the regulatory decisions on internal credit and market risk models in 2023 with smaller ones expected in 2024.
-On a net basis, risk weighted assets are expected to be slightly higher from capital efficient business growth.
-Starting in 2024, Deutsche Bank introduces a new methodology regarding the allocation of operational risk RWA to the divisions, while the Group's operational risk RWA will be unaffected by the change, the respective divisional metrics will change going forward.
+Deutsche Bank has received the majority of the regulatory decisions on internal credit and market risk models in 2023 with smaller ones expected in the remainder of the year 2024.
 Deutsche Bank aims for a CET 1 ratio of 200 basis points above the maximum distributable amount ("MDA") threshold at the end of 2024.

-Deutsche Bank plans to sustainably grow cash dividends and, over time, return to shareholders through share buybacks excess capital over and above the requirements to support profitable growth and upcoming regulatory changes.
-For the financial year 2024 and subsequent years, Deutsche Bank targets a payout ratio of 50 % of net income attributable to Deutsche Bank shareholders, delivered through a combination of cash dividends and share buybacks.
-These distributions to shareholders are subject to shareholder authorization and German corporate law requirements, and in the case of share buybacks additionally require prior regulatory approval.
-Deutsche Bank plans to increase both share repurchases and dividends by at least 50 % year on year in 2024.
-Deutsche Bank has received supervisory approval for a share repurchase of € 675 million, which it aims materially to complete in the first half of 2024, having completed € 450 million in share repurchases in 2023; and Deutsche Bank has proposed a dividend in respect of the 2023 financial year of € 0.45 per share, or approximately € 900 million, up from € 0.30 per share for 2022, at Deutsche Bank's Annual General Meeting in May 2024.
+Deutsche Bank completed its share repurchase of € 675 million in July 2024, following the completion of € 450 million in share repurchases in 2023.
+Deutsche Bank paid a dividend in respect of the 2023 financial year of € 0.45 per share, or approximately € 900 million, up from € 0.30 per share for 2022.
 For the financial years 2024 and 2025, Deutsche Bank aims for cash dividends of € 0.68 and € 1.00 per share, respectively, subject to a 50 % payout ratio limitation relative to net income attributable to Deutsche Bank shareholders.
-Deutsche Bank has set a capital distribution goal of € 8 billion in respect of the financial years 2021-2025, paid in 2022-2026, and believes that it is positioned to exceed this objective based on the achievement of Deutsche Bank's financial targets.
+Deutsche Bank has set a capital distribution goal of € 8 billion in respect of the financial years 2021-2025, paid in 2022-2026, and believes that it is positioned to exceed this objective, subject to meeting Deutsche Bank's strategic targets and German corporate law requirements, annual general meeting authorization and regulatory approvals.

 By the nature of Deutsche Bank's business, Deutsche Bank is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, including in the United States.
 Such matters are subject to many uncertainties.
 While Deutsche Bank resolved a number of important litigation matters and made progress on others, Deutsche Bank expects the litigation and enforcement environment to remain challenging.
-For 2024, and with a caveat that forecasting litigation charges is subject to many uncertainties, Deutsche Bank presently expects net litigation charges to significantly exceed the levels experienced in 2023.
+For 2024, and with a caveat that forecasting litigation charges is subject to many uncertainties, Deutsche Bank presently expects net litigation charges to significantly exceed the levels experienced in 2023 given the increased level of provisions recognized in the first nine months of 2024.

 The Group's aspirations are subject to various external and internal factors, some of which it cannot influence.
 Timely and successful achievement of Deutsche Bank's strategic targets or aspirations, including containing costs at the expected run rate, may be adversely impacted by reduced revenue-generating capacities of some of Deutsche Bank's core businesses should downside risks crystallize.
-These risks include, but are not limited to, the future path of inflation and central banks' policies on interest rates, the Israel-Hamas war and Russia's war in Ukraine with both having escalation potential, an uncertain macroeconomic environment, broader geopolitical risks, cyber events, the ongoing headwinds posed by regulatory reforms and potential impacts on Deutsche Bank's legal and regulatory proceedings.
-Overall, these trends could continue to drive high levels of uncertainty and could result in fluctuations in the results of Deutsche Bank's operations, strategic plans and financial targets.
+These risks include, but are not limited to, the future path of inflation and interest rates, macroeconomic downside risks, e.g., in Deutsche Bank's German home market, the elevated tensions in Middle East and Russia's ongoing war in Ukraine, broader geopolitical risks including impacts from the U.S. elections, cyber events, the ongoing headwinds posed by regulatory reforms or regulatory actions to address perceived weaknesses in the financial sector and potential impacts on Deutsche Bank's legal and regulatory proceedings.